qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 mkDatePickerCore = ...
 ```

 Each of these components can be used as a standalone piece.
 So if you have an existing way of specifying a list of ``Day`` values, you can use only the ``DaySelect`` component to handle the list and click ``Event``.
 If you have you're own display built, you can use the ``Core`` component to manage the state of the ``Day`` value.
-This provides a lot of flexibility, both in display since none of the components are tied together, but also in raw functionality with respect to how you handle the ``Day`` value.
+This provides a lot of flexibility, both in display since none of the components are tied together, but also in raw functionality with respect to how you handle the various ``Event``s and ``Dynamic``s.

-Naturally everyone will have their own requirements, but I'm quite interested to read the feedback regarding this sort of design.
+Naturally everyone will have their own requirements, but I'm quite interested in the feedback regarding this sort of design.
 There is a simpler datepicker function included that just packages everything up into a single widget.
 Should you have no need to utilise the pieces individually.

 There is also:
 - ``Reflex.Dom.Widget.Input.Datepicker.Style``: Contains some default ``Map Text Text`` implementations for element attributes, and ``Wrap a t m`` default implementations for the components that need them.